guychenya/Giton/NETLIFY_DEPLOY.md

 ## Post-Deploy
 Your site will be live at: `https://your-site-name.netlify.app`

-The app analyzes any GitHub repository and provides:
+GitOn analyzes any GitHub repository and provides:
 - AI-powered documentation
 - Interactive examples
 - Voice-enabled assistant